Onbadhule Guru: Plot

 After all the adventures they had together with Sanjana, Guru decides to have a bachelor party as he is about to get married.
 However, the next day, Guru is missing, and the four friends end up being drunk while wearing police uniforms.
-Billa, Ranga, and Kochadaiyaan get caught by DSP Balram Naidu (K. S. Ravikumar) and soon are advised by him to love their wives and not leave them.
+Billa, Ranga, and Kochadaiyaan get caught by DSP Balram Naidu and soon are advised by him to love their wives and not leave them.
 After their encounter with Balram, they decide to search for Guru but get kidnapped.
 The trio ends up in a warehouse, and surprisingly, Sanjana appears.
 To be even more shocking, she appears as a gangster.
 It is then revealed that she is the mastermind who kidnapped Guru, as the four of them kept following her to win her heart, which was caught on videotape.
 She then asks them to give her Rs.
 2 crores of money to release Guru such that he can make it for his wedding, and also such that they can take the videotape with them to avoid it being shared to others.
 They then get the money, give it to Sanjana, and run out of Bangalore, vowing to never see her ever again and taking good care of their wives.

-Back in Chennai, they arrive in the nick of time for Guru's wedding, but just before the wedding commences, Apple (Geetha Singh), Billa's wife, stops the wedding and threatens everyone by using a time bomb attached to her waist.
+Back in Chennai, they arrive in the nick of time for Guru's wedding, but just before the wedding commences, Apple, Billa's wife, stops the wedding and threatens everyone by using a time bomb attached to her waist.
 Billa consults her and apologizes.
 This follows with the four of them and Charles running away from her and reuniting with their wives.
 Charles's new wife is his college teacher, whom he loved back in college.
 Yet again, they run away, and thereafter, the story continues.